RajuBuddharaju/canvas-scraper-cli/README.md

 ### Using Pre-Compiled Release

-First, download the latest version from the [Releases](https://github.com/xxmistacruzxx/canvas-scraper/releases) page.
-Extract the ZIP file and copy the respective executable for your operating system to your desired directory.
+First, download the latest version from the [Releases](https://github.com/xxmistacruzxx/canvas-scraper/releases) page and extract the ZIP file.

+Inside the extracted folder, navigate to the "dist" folder and copy the executable for your respective operating system into the main directory of the extracted folder.

 To use the executable, simply navigate to the directory in a shell and call the executable.